ffund/compe-design-project/lab1/getting-started-sbc.md

 \newpage

-# Connecting to your Pi
+# Connecting to your Pi in LC011

 ## Turn on your Pi for a headless session